 Pardon me, but I come at this from the point of view that unlike a CNN expert; which is anybody who is on their side at that moment.
-I am an expert on the mattress business.
+I am an expert in the mattress business.
 I started in this business 26 years ago as a delivery driver, I moved up to sales and then management and then owned my own company selling Sleep, which I have been doing now for 23 years.
-I’ve competed against all the largest retailers in Canada and for the most part if the consumer is listening I win.
+I’ve competed against all the largest retailers in Canada and for the most part if the consumer is listening, I win.

 I have seen every phony sale and every trick in this business over the years and I have spent my life trying to make a living making the mattress industry more understood by the consumer.

 Today I want to talk about coil counts.